changmw/chang-cantontese-input/foxpro/srh/hksic/readme.txt

 HKSIC.DBF from the Hong Kong Government - Census and Statistics Depart.

-This program was requested by SRH Research Director Mr. Louis Tong
+This program was requested by SRH Research Director Mr. Louis Tong.
+I needed to represent SRH to communicate with the C&SD about the format of the HKSIC data file.

 Nowadays, you can search from the web browser.